siobhanlgorman/80s-Mixtape-Quiz/README.md

 ### Technologies Used

-Git and Github for version control
+Git was used for version control

 [Balsamiq](https://balsamiq.com/) was used to create the wireframes.